AVEVA/CONNECT-data-services-developer-docs/content/visualize-data/power-bi-connector.md

 1. In the `OSIsoft Cloud Services Data Views` sign-in window, click **Connect**.<br>The `Navigator` pane displays.

 1. In the `Navigator` pane, click on either **Interpolated Data Views** or **Stored Data Views**, and select the Data View you want to work with in Microsoft Power BI.
+Choose **Interpolated Data Views** to get data using the interpolated retrieval mode.
+Choose **Stored Data Views** to get data using the stored retrieval mode.

    ![Select Data Views](./images/click-data-view-box.png)